The Miraculous Book

 (Col 1:17) All things were created through Him and for Him.
 And He is before all things, and in Him all things consist.

-Note that Colossians 1:17 says that Jesus Christ is before all things.
+Note that this verse says that Jesus Christ is before all things.
 That means that the Lord Jesus existed before all things were created and was not created Himself.

 All the way through the Bible there is evidence that the Bible is a message from the Creator of the Universe.
 Of course, this is not surprising, because the Bible actually claims to be God's book.